 Fantasyland at the Magic Kingdom is currently being doubled in size with new castles and a Seven Dwarves Mine Train roller-coaster.
 This extension is due to be opened in 2014 although some parts are visible over the construction fences and it looks great!

 The Magic Kingdom has a range of opening hours depending on the time of year, but it normally opens at 9am, or sometimes at 8am and closes at 10pm on a night with fireworks, sometimes as late as 1am!
-Adult admission on the day is $94 (2012 prices), but buying in advance or purchasing multi-day tickets can save you a lot of money.
+Regular adult admission on the day is around $126 (2018 prices), but buying in advance or purchasing multi-day tickets can save you a lot of money.
 See the various ticket options with latest prices here.
 Also, see our pages on the other Disney Attractions in Orlando…

 Disney’s Hollywood Studios